This post was updated on February 16th, 2021

 Fats and oils are certainly one of those foods that help PCOS and there’s always more evidence coming out supporting this thesis.
 But I get that at a personal level this can seem counter-productive especially if you’re trying to lose weight.

-All I can say is that the science is fairly unambiguous about fat.
+All I can say is that the science is fairly unambiguous about the right kinds of fat.
 It’s really not bad for you, and if the experience of the women that have lost weight after taking part in my free 30-Day PCOS Diet Challenge is anything to go by, it’s 100% clear that we need to shake off all the prior conditioning we’ve had to avoid high-fat foods.

 This is by far one of the most enjoyable parts of a PCOS friendly diet, so make the most of it and let the results speak for themselves.